arcana-network/docs.arcana/docs/howto/use-wallet-ui.md

 <img class="an-screenshots-noeffects" src="/img/an_wallet_offramp_sell.png" width="35%"/>

-You will see the list of available fiat off-ramp providers:
+The list of available fiat off-ramp providers is displayed:

 <img class="an-screenshots-noeffects" src="/img/an_wallet_offramp_providers.png" width="35%"/>

 Pick up one of the providers and click **Proceed**.

-This will bring up the provider-specific user interface in a new browser tab.
-Complete the process on the provider's website.
-The {{config.extra.arcana.wallet_name}} screen will display a notification regarding initiating the 'sell' process.
-You can dismiss it and continue to use the wallet in a different browser tab while the selling process is underway.
+Clicking opens the provider-specific interface in a new tab.
+Proceed on the provider site to sell. {{config.extra.arcana.wallet_name}} notifies you of the 'sell' initiation.
+Dismiss it and resume wallet use in another tab; selling happens in parallel at the provider site.

 <img class="an-screenshots-noeffects" src="/img/an_wallet_offramp_provider_select.png" width="35%"/>